luke185/CP3407_MyClean/user_stories/recurring_bookings.md

 ## Tasks
 >   V1: Week / Chapter 3
-1. Add database logic to flag a booking as recurring
+1. Add database logic to flag a booking as recurring (0.5 days)
-2. Modify slot creation workflow to automatically book slots when there is a slot is flagged for recurring booking
+2. Modify slot creation workflow to automatically book slots when there is a slot is flagged for recurring booking (0.5 days)
 3. Modify cancellation workflow to include unflagging slots as recurring when a recurring booking is cancelled if the user requests to cancel all future bookings.
+(1 days)
 ### + TODO
 >   V1: Week / Chapter 4
 1.